Pilatch/easy-element/README.md

 ## Shadow DOM

 No attempt is made to polyfill shadow DOM for old browsers.
-The ES5 output will add your template's contents to the element's inner HTML, and your styles will be appended to `document.head`.
+The ES5 output will add your `<template>`'s contents to the element's inner HTML, and your styles will be appended to `document.head`.
 So encapsulate your styles by starting your selectors with your element's tag-name or `:host` or use something like [BEM](http://getbem.com/).

 The class-based output will use shadow DOM.